Mining School – Crumlin Monmouthshire.

 The Mining School at Crumlin was established by the coal owners as stated and maintained solely by them.
 The expense of the scheme was borne by the subscribing collieries by means of a tonnage levy declared on their output.
 The companies associated with the school had a total output approaching 30,000,000 tons.

 The Proposed Small Mining Institutes and Mining Schools.

 On Wednesday 6th June 1923 the Monmouthshire Education Committee met at the County Hall, Newport.
-The Chairman was Sir Henry Mather Jackson, supported by Councillor W. J. Saddler (Vice Chairman).
-At this meeting the Miners Welfare Institutes was discussed and the Miners Welfare Fund, with which it was proposed to erect small Institutes or Mining Schools at a cost of £5,000 each at Abersychan, Abertillery, Ebbw Vale, Newbridge, New Tredegar, Tredegar, Trethomas and Pontllanfraith.
+Chairman was Sir Henry Mather Jackson, was supported by Councillor W. J. Saddler as vice-chairman.
+At this meeting the Miners Welfare Institutes was discussed and the Miners Welfare Fund, with which it was proposed to erect small institutes or mining schools at a cost of £5,000 each at Abersychan, Abertillery, Ebbw Vale, Newbridge, New Tredegar, Tredegar, Trethomas and Pontllanfraith.

 On Monday 20th October 1930 a monthly meeting of the Abertillery Education Committee was held.
 At this meeting it was stated that the Monmouthshire Education Committee had opened Technical Schools at Abertillery, Pontllanfraith and Twmpath, Pontypool.
 Hafodyrynys had applied for a grant to go to the Newport Technical College, Mr D. Walters told the meeting that Crumlin Mining School was going to be converted into a Technical College.
 Therefore grants would not be needed to travel if the education was obtainable locally.